Place

 Entrance Passes for Sale, Information, Information - Maps Available, Information - Ranger/Staff Member Present

 The South Entrance Station is the entry point for most visitors.
-Located in the state of Arizona, it is 5 miles (8 km) north of the gateway town of Tusayan; 55 miles (89 km) north of Williams, Arizona via SR 64 from I-40; and 80 miles (129 km) north of Flagstaff, Arizona via US 180, the South Entrance Station is the closest entry to Grand Canyon Village on the South Rim.
+Located in the state of Arizona, it is 55 miles (89 km) north of Williams, Arizona via SR 64 from I-40; and 80 miles (129 km) north of Flagstaff, Arizona via US 180 from I-40 or I-17.
+This is the closest entrance station to Grand Canyon Village on the South Rim of the park.

 Entrance Fees and Passes

 Entrance passes to Grand Canyon National Park are valid for one to seven days.
-Entrance to both the South Rim and the North Rim of the park are included.
+Entrance to both the South Rim and the North Rim of the park is included.
+(When the North Rim is open, May 15 through October 15.)

 No refunds are given due to inclement weather.